Chimera-tools/ChimPipe/docs/source/manual.rst

 Gene pair similarity file (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ChimPipe filters out artefactual chimeric junctions involving genes with high local sequence homology.
+ChimPipe filters out artefactual chimeric junctions involving genes with high exonic sequence homology.
 These genes are prone to produce spurious misaligned split-reads connecting them.

-Before applying this filter, ChimPipe has to compute a sequence similarity between every annotated gene pairs.
-This is a time consuming step that takes around 1:30h.
+Before applying this filter, ChimPipe has to compute a similarity matrix between every annotated gene pair.

-In case you plan to run many samples with the same annotation, it is strongly recommended to precompute the matrix and provide it with the option ``--similarity-gene-pairs <MATRIX TEXT FILE>``.
-Otherwise, ChimPipe will generate a matrix per each sample.
-You just need to execute ``ChimPipe/src/bash/similarity_bt_gnpairs.sh`` as follows:
+This step takes around 45'-60' depending on the annotation.
+So, in case you plan to run many samples with the same annotation, it is recommended to choose one of these two options:

+**A)** Execute ChimPipe with a single sample and then reuse the generated matrix (``${outDir}/GnSimilarity/${annotation_id}.similarity.txt``) to run the other samples

+**B)** Pre-compute the matrix executing ``ChimPipe/src/bash/similarity_bt_gnpairs.sh`` as follows and run all your samples:

         $ bash similarity_bt_gnpairs.sh annot.gtf genome.gem

+Either if you use A) or B) you can provide the matrix to ChimPipe with the option ``--similarity-gene-pairs <MATRIX TEXT FILE>``.
+Otherwise, ChimPipe will generate the same matrix per each sample.

 Note, we supply **pre-generated matrices** for Human, Mouse and Drosophila in the :ref:`Downloads` section.